Objectives of the service

-In the recently completed feasibility study AIR-Portal it has been shown that air quality in urban environments can be modelled and visualized using a combined processing of geo-information, available sensors, satellite data, road information and forecasting models.
+In the feasibility study of AIR-Portal it has been shown that air quality in urban environments can be modelled and visualized using a combined processing of geo-information, available sensors, satellite data, road information and forecasting models.
 The spatial resolution that can be achieved with this method was shown to be 100m.

-Based on this, the system under development will provide a reliable, 24/7 operational service for displaying current air quality (NO2, PM2.5, PM10, O3, and Air Quality Index), as well as build a historic database and provide 3 day forecasts.
+Based on this, the system provides a reliable, 24/7 operational service for displaying current air quality (NO2, PM2.5, PM10, O3, and Air Quality Index), as well as build a historic database and provide 3 day forecasts.

 The figure shows the main components of the AIR-Portal architecture.
 The system can roughly be divided into 4 layers: Data Ingestion (where CAMS and additional data are ingested), Processing (where ingested data are pre-processed and the scaling algorithms are applied), an orchestration layer, and the client access layer (which can either be the AIR-Portal progressive web app, or API data access).